Advertising Your Books – Part Two: Facebook Ads

 ► Fill in the text that will accompany your ad.

 ► Choose your call-to-action button—good choices are “Download,” “Learn More,” and “Shop Now" (but there are a lot of choices.)

 Once you’re happy with your creative.
 You can click the publish button at the bottom.
 Then your ad will be sent through for approval.

 Step Ten: Monitoring Your Ad Campaign and Analyzing Your Results

 You’re going to be concerned with three statistics, cost-per-click (CPC), click-through-rate (CTR), and conversion or sales rate.
 A good goal for CTR is 2% or more.
-I prefer to see a higher percent, particularly if the book is priced low (which means royalties are lower.)
+I prefer to see a higher percent (closer to 5%), particularly if the book is priced low (which means royalties are lower.)
 Keep in mind, however, that across all industries the average CTR is under 2% for Facebook ads.
 If your ad is giving you a higher than 5% CTR, it is likely a keeper.
 (But that all depends on how many of those clicks buy the book in the end!)

 Along with that, you’re looking for a $.50 or less CPC.
 If you’re monitoring ads to decide if you should turn them off or keep them running, I’d use CPC as the guiding principle.
 Anything over $.50 I usually turn off.
 The best goal to shoot for is CPC of $.35 or less.
 I allow those in the $.35 to $.50 range to continue their run, because stats can change a lot over the course of a day both up and down.
 The ads in that range often show some improvement over time.

 But seriously neither of these numbers matter until you check out your sales’ dashboard and see how many of these clicks resulted in someone purchasing a book.
 If your sales’ rate is higher, you can get by with lower CTR and a higher CPC.